-Probably the biggest shock families experience as they consider their college options is finding out how much they’re expected to pay for college.
+(Updated for 2023) Probably the biggest shock families experience as they consider their college options is finding out how much they’re expected to pay for college.
 But I think a close second would be how few colleges are actually able to meet the family’s admittedly flawed calculated need.
-According to CollegeData.com, only 74 colleges and universities claim to meet 100% of a student’s financial need.
+According to the Common Data Set and college websites only 75 colleges and universities claim to meet 100% of a student’s financial need.

-If a family is able to show financial need, good luck in finding a school the will actually cover it.
+If a family is able to show financial need, good luck in finding a school that will actually cover it.

 And ultimately, they aren’t very likely to get into one of these select few because, well, most of them are one of the select few.
-Half of the colleges have acceptance rates of 20% or less.
-Only four are over 50%.
-Not surprising, only six of the schools weren’t ranked in the top 50 for US News Best College Rankings for National Universities or Liberal Arts Colleges.
+Almost two-thirds of the colleges have acceptance rates of 20% or less.
+Only one is over 50%.
+Unsurprisingly, the vast majority of the schools were ranked in the top 50 for US News Best College Rankings for National Universities or Liberal Arts Colleges.